 Good news – It’s completely possible to make an outstanding and easy sugar-free keto cheesecake recipe!
 In fact, it doesn’t even taste keto, and I’m sort of a cheesecake enthusiast.
-The result is a dense, rich and creamy dessert that’s incredibly satisfying!
+The result is a dense, rich, and creamy dessert that’s incredibly satisfying!

-This cheesecake is AMAZING.
+“This cheesecake is AMAZING.
 You can’t even tell it’s sugar-free.
 Just a warning though, it’s hard to consume just one slice.
 It’s that GOOD, and you kinda feel like you’re cheatin’.
-This is up there as one of my most favorite keto desserts! – Collin
+This is up there as one of my most favorite keto desserts!” – Collin

 I always assumed homemade cheesecake was difficult to bake, but it’s honestly fairly easy to make.
 It does require some refrigeration time, so just plan for that part.
 I promise it’s completely doable, and you’ll be able to create a stunning keto dessert with easy ingredients!

 Instead of graham cracker crumbs, we’re using almond flour to build a crust.
 The only other important swap (compared to a traditional cheesecake) is the sugar substitute.
 I used Swerve granular as that’s what many of us on the Hip2Keto team love, and it turned out great in this recipe!
-Here’s a helpful Keto Conversion Sugar Guide, if you’d like to try another sweetener.
+Swerve Confectioners also works well in the cheesecake filling itself.

 The other ingredient that stands out in this recipe is a teaspoon of lemon zest!
 It’s that one magical ingredient.
-It gives the cheesecake such a fresh and delicious flavor that I know you’ll LOVE!
+It gives the cheesecake such a fresh and delicious flavor that I think you’ll LOVE!

-- Place the springform pan filled with the cheesecake into a roasting pan, and pour hot water into the roasting pan until it reaches about halfway up the sides of springform pan.
+- Place the springform pan filled with the cheesecake into a roasting pan, and pour hot water into the roasting pan until it reaches about halfway up the sides of the springform pan.
 This will help avoid cracking on the top of your cheesecake.
 This step is optional, especially if you’re not concerned about cracking.

-Easy Sugar-Free Keto Cheesecake
+Sugar-Free Keto Cheesecake

 yield: 12 SERVINGS